ashsams18/Project4_11122021/README.md

 Based on the various columns explored, it is clearly necessary to develop a model which combines both fundamental features of each horse and market generated information.

 The number of unique values was reduced by binning 'rare' categorical variables on:
-1. band
-2. jockey
+1. jockey
-3. trainer
+2. trainer
-4. track condition
+3. track condition

 The raw data size was reduced to under 150K rows over 18 columns.
 Further cleaning of the data was performed by reducing categorical variables (band) and non numerical values to a numerical value in the btn (beaten) column.